-Harder, Marie K., Woodard, Ryan and Bench, Matthew L. (2006) Two measured parameters correlated to participation rates in curbside recycling schemes in the UK Environmental management, 37 (4). pp. 487-495.
+Harder, Marie, Woodard, Ryan and Bench, Matthew L. (2006) Two measured parameters correlated to participation rates in curbside recycling schemes in the UK Environmental Management, 37 (4). pp. 487-495.
 ISSN 1432-1009Full text not available from this repository.

 Local authorities in the United Kingdom are currently changing their approach towards recycling as they attempt to meet legislative targets.
 An important part of this drive is the provision of an effective curbside recycling service and it is vital to understand the parameters that influence the performance of the system offered.
 In this article, three primary datasets, collected from over 1400 households each, are examined for parameters correlated to participation rates.
 Two measured parameters were found that are not commonly identified in previous studies of curbside recycling schemes, and they are shown to merit further investigation as useful tools for planning purposes.
 One is the number of types of material collected; participation rates are greater for schemes collecting more materials.
 The second is the number of households situated on the same road; the lower the number, the higher the participation rate.
 In both cases, evidence of the measured correlation is presented, justifying their usefulness for planning.
 The multiple underlying factors causing the correlations are not identified here, but suggestions are made for further studies.

 |Item Type:||Journal article|

 |Uncontrolled Keywords:||Waste planning; Household waste; Recycling targets; Curbside recycling; Kerbside recycling; Participation rates|

 |Subjects:||F000 Physical Sciences > F800 Physical Geography and Environmental Sciences > F850 Environmental Sciences|